 I look forward to discussing the [Job Position] and my qualifications in detail with you.
 I’m available for an interview at your earliest convenience.
 I’ll be in touch next week to follow up and ensure you’ve received my application.

-You’ll need to include five main parts when writing your cover letter:
+You’ll need to include these six parts in your cover letter:

-- Salutation: use a professional salutation to address the hiring manager, by either using their name or with “Dear Hiring Manager”
+- Salutation: use a professional salutation to address the hiring manager, by either using their name or “Dear Hiring Manager.”

 - Main body: further describe your experience, qualifications, and how you will help the company achieve its goals.
-Provide evidence of your claims by highlighting some career accomplishments for the hiring manager to see
+Provide evidence of your claims by highlighting some career accomplishments in a bulleted list.

-- Closing: in your cover letter closing, reiterate your interest in the role and confirm your interview availability.
-Lastly, thank the hiring manager for their time and consideration
+- Closing: in your cover letter closing, reiterate your interest in the role and let the hiring manager know when and how to reach you.
+Lastly, thank them for their time and consideration.

 Here’s an example of a properly formatted cover letter outline for a customer service representative: